GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-06-14-deploying-alpas-app-to-heroku.md

 layout: post
 title: Deploying an Alpas App to Heroku
 author: Gideon Brimleaf
-postHero: /assets/images/jekyll-logo.png
+postHero: /assets/images/alpas.png
 description: Step by step guide to deploying an Alpas app on Heroku with MySQL
 ---

->These instructions will step you through the requirements to deploy an existing Alpas app
+Alpas is an awesome web framework dedicated to the Kotlin language.
+Rather than spawning from the more turgid structures of the Java ecosystem, it feels more like Ruby on Rails or Django and offers way more productivity for those coming outside Java.
+Let's get an Alpas app deployed to Heroku!

->to Heroku.
-These assume you have the following before you start:
+For this, you'll need the following:

->   1. An existing Alpas app running locally - Alpas docs are excellent for [creating a new project](https://alpas.dev/docs/installation)
+1. An existing Alpas app running locally - Alpas docs are excellent for [creating a new project](https://alpas.dev/docs/installation)
->   2. A [Heroku account](https://heroku.com/) as well as the [Heroku CLI Tools](https://devcenter.heroku.com/articles/heroku-cli) installed
+2. A [Heroku account](https://heroku.com/) as well as the [Heroku CLI Tools](https://devcenter.heroku.com/articles/heroku-cli) installed

 ## Step One - Preparing Your Alpas App